 Customer Acquisition Cost (CAC) is The total cost to acquire a new customer, calculated by dividing all sales and marketing expenses by the number of new customers acquired in a given period.

-CAC tells you what it actually costs to land a new customer.
+CAC tells you what it costs to land a new customer.
 It sounds straightforward until you realize most companies calculate it wrong.
 The question is always: what do you include?
 Just ad spend and sales commissions?
 Or do you also count SDR salaries, marketing ops headcount, tool costs, and onboarding expenses?

 The Formula